GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/docs/SolidMechanics.rst

 .. _SolidMechanicsLagrangianFEM:

 #####################################
-Lagrangian solid mechanics FEM solver
+Solid Mechanics Solver
 #####################################

 Introduction
 ============
-The `SolidMechanics_LagrangianFEM` solver applies the finite element method to solve the equations of motion.
+The `SolidMechanics_LagrangianFEM` solver applies a Continuous Galerkin finite element method to solve the linear momentum balance equation.
-The primary field variable is the displacement which is held at the nodes.
+The primary variable is the displacement field which is discretized at the nodes.

 Usage
 =========================